Tales Of Kirrie Toon

 THE LOOKING BEHIND OUR DOORS PROJECT

-We are publishing three new booklets - about the Kirrie weavers, about other Kirrie People, and about the streets of the town.
+We published three new booklets - about the Kirrie weavers, about other Kirrie People, and about the streets of the town.

 ASSESSING WHAT WE HAVE DONE